Antonio Trillanes: Libel, cyber-libel lawsuits

 On May 14, 2024, Trillanes IV filed defamation and cyberlibel complaint affidavits with the Quezon City Prosecutors's Office against Harry Roque, Guillermina Barrido, Sonshine Media Network International hosts and executives, and vlogger Lord Byron Cristobal, aka "Banat By".
 He also filed separate complaints with the National Bureau of Investigation against social media-citizen media account owners grounded on “persistent online attacks and spreading of false accusations.”
 Named defendants are Mr. Realtalker or Lods Chinito (with TikTok handles @chinitorealtalker and @chinitotisoy01); Melagin Nastor Evangelista or CATASTROPHE (with X handle @gurlbehindthisb); JoeLas (with X handle “@j_laspinas), Michael Gorre or KampilaBoy (with X handle @KampilanBoy); Hampaslupang Mandaragat (with X handle @JohnAmasa2); and X handle @SaraAll2028.

+ICC arrest warrant attempt on Dela Rosa (2026)

+In May 2026, Trillanes accompanied agents of the National Bureau of Investigation (NBI) to the Senate during attempts to serve an International Criminal Court (ICC) arrest warrant against Senator Ronald "Bato" dela Rosa in connection with the Duterte administration's war on drugs.
+The incident resulted in a standoff inside the Senate compound.

 Personal life

 Trillanes is married to Arlene G. Orejana, a PMA graduate.
 They have had three children, one of whom died just 21 days after birth.

 The "IV" in his name is derived from being the fourth male child of his family, as all of his siblings are named after their father.

 In February 2020, Trillanes launched his vlog TRx: Trillanes Explains, where he discusses pressing issues and releases exposés coursed through his social media accounts.
 He also revealed on his vlog that he was diagnosed with COVID-19 in August 2020; he was able to recover from the virus.